-In 2011 The Common Ground Committee held its second public panel discussion entitled, “China: Threat or Opportunity”.
-The event was moderated by John Yemma, editor Christian Science Monitor and brought together a panel of experts to discuss possible relationship scenarios between the United States and China and identify areas of agreement and consensus.
+In 2011 The Common Ground Committee held its second public panel discussion entitled, “China: Threat or Opportunity.”
+The event was moderated by John Yemma, editor of the Christian Science Monitor, and brought together a panel of experts to discuss possible relationship scenarios between the United States and China and identify areas of agreement and consensus.

 The foremost point agreed upon was the importance of actually getting to know the Chinese better and avoiding the stereotype-based public discussions aimed at creating anxiety and fear that many of us are so familiar with.
 The panelists saw the necessity for U.S. foreign policies to make a stronger effort in talking with Beijing on an eye-to-eye level with respect, understanding, and cooperation.

 The discussion showed clearly that China’s growth is causing both fear and excitement, but that there is also agreement on a list of points in regards to future U.S. Chinese policies, China’s overall role in a global market, and importance of Chinese culture and society:

 - Working rationally on the U.S.-Chinese relationship should be a top-priority

 There was plenty of mutual agreement about the fact that the relationship between the two countries has not always been given enough consideration and that the U.S. should make it a priority to improve this relationship and create an atmosphere of understanding and dialogue.
 U.S. China policy should not be based on irrational behavior or be influenced by popular mainstream stereotypes about Chinese society and ambitions.
 Only a rational approach on an eye-to-eye level can create a lasting and mutually respectful relationship.